ngerakines/heman/hacking.markdown

 The health rules are used to create a health score for a given namespace.

+### Conditions

+A condition is broken into 3 components: The data aggregate, the case and the results.

+There is an additional fourth component called the default.
+If none of the previous triggers are fired then this result is applied.

 ## Log

 The log keeps a record of a health score at a period of time and describes why.